tylim88/Create-Prisma-App/README.md

 If the environments are too complicated to setup, it take our attention away from REAL engineering problem, I remember in my first job, we spent 80% of the time just to pick up the tool (if you are curious, it was Siemens software and Siemens is infamous for not so user friendly software).

-Hence this motivates me to create and maintain well structured boilerplate, so that any newcomer that join the project can work on the code with minimum configuration.
+Hence this motivates me to create and maintain well structured boilerplate, so that any newcomer that joins the project can work on the code with minimum configuration.
 When we creating a boilerplate, alway put the team in mind, even if we are working alone, we also should do this because boilerplate that is convenient for a team definitely convenient for one man army too.

-Docker refuse to add key that allows user to run a service or not because the developers want to uphold some silly engineering principle even though it is a highly requested feature https://github.com/docker/compose/issues/1896, I have no choice but to create a seperate docker yml file for dev.
+Docker refuses to add s key that allows user chooses to run a service or not because the developers want to uphold some silly engineering principle even though it is a highly requested feature https://github.com/docker/compose/issues/1896, I have no choice but to create a separated docker yml file for dev.
 Yes we can use --scale service=0 command, but that doesn't stop docker from building the service and building Node every time is not ideal for dev.

 ## Objective

-The objective of this boilerplate is you should able to run it with just installing docker and use npm script to run commands.
+The objective of this boilerplate is you should able to run it with just installing docker and use npm scripts to run commands.

 Prerequisite knowledge: